Desktop computer: Open Frame

-Open Frame cases have easy service access, and have no airflow problems, are great for building liquid-cooled systems and have an industrial design look, but will draw a lot of dust on components and needs cleaning them more often, yet the design allows blowing dust away with ease.
+Open-frame cases provide easy access to components for servicing and generally have fewer airflow restrictions.
+They are also commonly designed to accommodate liquid-cooling systems and may have an industrial-style appearance.
+However, their open construction provides less protection from dust, which can result in more frequent cleaning.
+The exposed components can also be cleaned relatively easily using compressed air.

 By usage

 Gaming computer

 Gaming computers are desktop computers with high performance CPU, GPU, and RAM optimized for playing video games at high resolution and frame rates.
-Gaming computer peripheries usually include mechanical keyboards for faster response time, and a gaming computer mouse which can track higher dots per inch movement.
+Gaming computer peripherals usually include mechanical keyboards for faster response time, and a gaming computer mouse which can track higher dots per inch movement.

 Home theater

-These desktops are connected to home entertainment systems and typically used for amusement purpose.
+These desktops are connected to home entertainment systems and typically used for amusement purposes.
 They come with high definition display, video graphics, surround sound and TV tuner systems to complement typical PC features.

 Thin client / Internet appliance

 Over time some traditional desktop computers have been replaced with thin clients utilizing off-site computing solutions like the cloud.
 As more services and applications are served over the internet from off-site servers, local computing needs decrease, this drives desktop computers to be smaller, cheaper, and need less powerful hardware.
 More applications and in some cases entire virtual desktops are moved off-site and the desktop computer runs only an operating system or a shell application while the actual content is served from a server.
 Thin client computers may do almost all of their computing on a virtual machine in another site.
 Internal, hosted virtual desktops can offer users a completely consistent experience from anywhere.